rktrlng/picade_lufa/README.md

 ---------------
 This assumes you run a Debian based Linux OS, such as Raspbian on the Raspberry Pi or Ubuntu on an x86 or ARM machine.
 All tools needed are also available for Windows and Mac, but you're on your own there.

-You are up to scratch with the latest fashion, aren't you?
+You are up to date, aren't you?

     sudo apt-get update
     sudo apt-get upgrade